WICG/html-in-canvas/README.md

 #### [Live demo](https://wicg.github.io/html-in-canvas/Examples/webgpu-jelly-slider/) ([source](Examples/webgpu-jelly-slider)) using the WebGPU `copyElementImageToTexture` API to draw a div under a jelly slider.

+Note: This demo needs to be updated to work with the recent API changes.

 <img width="640" height="320" alt="screenshot showing a range slider with a jelly effect" src="https://github.com/user-attachments/assets/86ecb8b8-4d3b-49b0-8aa0-5f2df5674045" />

 #### [Live demo](https://wicg.github.io/html-in-canvas/Examples/webGL.html) ([source](Examples/webGL.html)) using the WebGL `texElementImage2D` API to draw HTML onto a 3D cube.

+Note: This demo needs to be updated to work with the recent API changes.

 <img width="640" height="320" alt="screenshot showing html content on a 3D cube" src="https://github.com/user-attachments/assets/689fefe3-56d9-4ae9-b386-32a01ebb0117" />